139. Light Distribution Types: How to Choose the Best Lighting for Your Space

 Light Distribution Types: How to Choose the Best Lighting for Your Space

 So, let’s pull back the curtain and dive into the world of light distribution.
-By the end, you’ll be equipped with the knowledge to confidently select the best lighting solution for any space—plus, we’ll show you how OEO’s top-tier LED lighting options fit in.
+By the end, you’ll be equipped with the knowledge to confidently select the best lighting solution for any space, plus, we’ll show you how OEO’s top-tier LED lighting options fit into your lighting plans.

 What Is Light Distribution and Why Does It Matter?